-Finally, conditions can be extreme because of the combination of unusual conditions, resulting in rather complex interactions between factors.
+Finally, conditions can be extreme because of a combination of unusual conditions, resulting in rather complex interactions among factors.
 A typical complex interaction is the one observed during heavy rains and floods.
-Waters have during these events several combined destructive effects on crops, animals and the environment.
-Erosion and re-sedimentation are physical effects caused by running water, while water logging and root asphyxiation involve crop physiology.
-But floods may have positive effects as well like silt deposition, water reserves repletion and soil desalination.
-Of particular notice in this context are river-bed changes and major land-slides which may completely modify the agricultural landscape.

-Another example of this is the combined effect of the tidal wave, strong winds and floods, and the "ocean spray" of sea water blown inland during storms or cyclones.
+Waters during these events have several combined destructive effects on crops, animals and the environment.
+Erosion and resedimentation are physical effects caused by running water, while waterlogging and root asphyxiation involve crop physiology.
+But floods may have positive effects as well, such as silt deposition, recharging of water reserves, and soil desalination.
+Of particular importance in this context are riverbed changes and major landslides, which may completely modify the agricultural landscape.
+Another example of this is the combined effect of tsunamis, strong winds and floods, and the "ocean spray" of seawater blown inland during storms or cyclones.
 Salt may take years to be washed out, thus reducing crop yields.